 Qualified vLEI Issuer Identifier and vLEI Credential Governance Framework, [ ]

-Qualified vLEI Issuer vLEI Credential Governance Framework, v0.9 Draft

-A document that details the requirements to enable this Credential to be issued by GLEIF to Qualified vLEI Issuers which allows the Qualified vLEI Issuers to issue, verify and revoke Legal Entity vLEI Credentials, Legal Entity Official Organizational Role vLEI Credentials and vLEI Credentials and Legal Entity Engagement Context Role vLEI Credentials.
+A document that details the requirements to enable the delegated AIDs for QVIs and the Credential to be issued by GLEIF to Qualified vLEI Issuers which allows the Qualified vLEI Issuers to issue, verify and revoke Legal Entity vLEI Credentials, Legal Entity Official Organizational Role vLEI Credentials and vLEI Credentials and Legal Entity Engagement Context Role vLEI Credentials.

-Legal Entity vLEI Credential Governance Framework, v0.9 Draft
+Legal Entity vLEI Credential Governance Framework, [ ]

 A document that details the requirements for a vLEI Credential, the entity level credential issued by a Qualified vLEI Issuer to a Legal Entity.

-Legal Entity Official Organizational Role vLEI Credential Governance Framework, v0.9 Draft
+Legal Entity Official Organizational Role vLEI Credential Governance Framework, [ ]

 A document that details the requirements for vLEI Role Credentials issued to by a Qualified vLEI Issuer to official representatives of a Legal Entity.

-Legal Entity Engagement Context Role vLEI Credential Governance Framework, v0.9 Draft
+Legal Entity Engagement Context Role vLEI Credential Governance Framework, [ ]

 A document that details the requirements for vLEI Role Credentials issued to representatives of a Legal Entity in other than official roles but in functional or other context of engagement.